unjulee/sensor_dev/manuals/manual_1.md

 ### Procedure
 Discuss your experimental procedure.
 How did you run your experiment?
 What were you testing?
 What were the values of relevant parameters?

+We haven't started testing yet but I'll add about the turbidity sensor relation and how we need to develop our own by coming up with a relation from analog values to a numerical turbidity value.
+We are going to put in varying turbidity values and see how the analog value relates

 ## Results and Analysis
 Present an observation (results), then explain what happened (analysis).
 Each paragraph should focus on one aspect of your results.
 In that same paragraph, you should interpret that result.